tripleo1/awesome/README.md

 ## C++

+- [HaikuArchives/BeFree](https://github.com/HaikuArchives/BeFree) - BeOS API and desktop on top of the Linux kernel.
+- [HaikuArchives/EasyToolkitAndExtension](https://github.com/HaikuArchives/EasyToolkitAndExtension) - A toolkit and extension on BeOS/Windows/POSIX, a little like the BeOS API on platforms other than BeOS.
 - [LemonOSProject/LemonOS](https://github.com/LemonOSProject/LemonOS) - The Lemon Operating System
 - [MeyerFabian/snow](https://github.com/MeyerFabian/snow) - B.Sc.
 Thesis Simulation of Snow
 - [SerenityOS/serenity](https://github.com/SerenityOS/serenity) - The Serenity Operating System 🐞